-During this period, especially after the Treaty of Paris (1763), which brought an end to the Seven Years’ War, in which Spain was defeated by the British, strenuous efforts were made to reinforce the Spanish Navy, which after the time of Ensenada had entered a period of stagnation.
+During this period, especially after the Treaty of Paris (1763), which brought an end to the Seven Years War, in which Spain was defeated by the British, strenuous efforts were made to reinforce the Spanish Navy, which after the time of Ensenada had entered a period of stagnation.
 The first major change was technological, with the substitution of the “French style” of shipbuilding for the “British system”, which had been followed in the 1750s and the early 1760s.
 In 1772, Francisco Gautier issued a report entitled Observaciones sobre el estado de los montes de España, nota del consumo de la madera de construcción, que, en cada año, se considera necesaria en los departamentos de Ferrol, Cartagena y Cádiz; y proyecto para aprovisionar estos arsenales de maderas de América, in which he described the state of Spanish woodlands and made audacious proposals to use American timber in naval construction in the Iberian Peninsula.
 Gautier emphasised that “Cádiz uses American wood which is brought at great cost but with little profit, not because it lacks in quality, but because of the carelessness with which it is dispatched [to the metropolis], where it arrives badly cut, badly arranged, and poorly sorted”.
 These words somewhat concealed his real intentions, which were to base the Navy’s timber supplies mostly on the exploitation of colonial forests; he points out that there was already a flow of tozas between Havana and other naval departments, but that this was insufficient and was limited to specific ship parts of sabicú, mahogany, and cedar.

-In any case, Gautier’s project began initiatives by Navy and viceregal authorities in the colonies to exploit American forests.
+In any case, Gautier’s project began initiatives by the Navy and viceregal authorities in the colonies to exploit American forests.
 In the 1770s and 1780s, various woodland surveys were launched by royal officials to inspect potential timber sources, establishing species and volumes, from the Greater Caribbean and Louisiana to Veracruz, Oaxaca, Yucatán, Darién, the Magdalena River, Cumaná, and the Orinoco.
 Not all of these crystallised in felling asientos, but others met with greater success.
 As such, Louisiana and Chimalapas became sources of pine masting used in Havana; Coatzacoalcos, Tlacotalpan, Alvarado, Laguna de Términos, Cartagena de Indias, the Madalena River, and Cumaná supplied dressed pieces and boards in cedar and mahogany, most of which were shipped to the Iberian Peninsula.
 Gautier’s idea to tap into the enormous resources of American forests made sense, as the shipbuilder wished to keep Spanish woodland as a strategic reserve for naval construction.
 However, the project was hampered by difficulties in hauling dressed timber to the metropolis and could only become a complement to the supplies obtained in the Iberian Peninsula and other European regions.